 For centuries, many have speculated that the Great Pyramid originally functioned as some kind of astronomical observatory.
 In the 4th century AD, Neoplatonic philosopher Proclus wrote that the pyramid was an observatory before it was eventually completed.

 Moving on, just before the main King’s Chamber, you’ll have to pass through a small passageway.
 Notably, the passageway is too small for the sarcophagus within the chamber to fit.
-This means the sarcophagus had to be placed in the chamber before the pyramid was completed, contradicting traditional Egyptian funerary rites.
+This means the sarcophagus had to be placed in the chamber before the pyramid was completed.

-Also behind you in the passageway is a small nub protruding from the granite rock.
-Nobody’s quite sure what it means or why it’s there, yet similar protuberances can be spotted at ancient stone monuments throughout the world.
+Behind you in the passageway is a small nub protruding from the granite rock.
+The builders would’ve had to painstakingly carve all around it, so it was definitely created with some purpose in mind.
+We’re still not quite sure what it means, yet similar protuberances can be spotted at ancient stone monuments all throughout the world.

 The King’s Chamber was constructed entirely from granite brought from Aswan, over 900 km away.
 The walls are formed from exactly 100 blocks, each of which has a different dimension.
 The ceiling, meanwhile, is made up of 9 huge blocks, some of which weigh up to 50 tons.